Are you struggling to maintain high call center productivity?

 According to a Cornell University study, 87% of contact center agents said their job causes stress.
 (27)

-5. Maintaining client relationships
+5. Maintains client relationships

 Consider a business process outsourcing (BPO) call center which provides customer support services for multiple clients.
 Meeting service level agreements (SLAs) is critical for maintaining client satisfaction and retaining contracts.